A No-Fuss Guide to Filing Taxes as a Married Couple

 Opening those pocketbooks (both physical and digital) doesn't only help others.
 Donating cash can result in a deduction, allowing you to lower your taxable income.

-The Benefits of Separately Filing Taxes Married
+The Tax Benefits of Married Filing Separately

 Avoiding Tax Liability